infonomic/uikit/README.md

 @import './app.css';
 ```

-Followed by the below in any of your components or routes that want to import a component...
+Followed by the below in any of your components or routes where you'd like to import a component...

 ```ts
 import { Button, Card, Container, Section } from '@infonomic/uikit/react

 ```

+## Documentation

+At the moment self-documented component examples are all based on [Storybook](https://storybook.js.org/).
+For now at least, in order to view our Storybook stories, you'll need to clone this repo, install all dependencies, then change into the packages/ui directory and start Storybook with `pnpm storybook` or `npm run storybook`.

 ## Tailwind CSS Integration